kiegroup/jbpm-dashboard/jbpm-dashboard-distributions/src/main/was8/README.md

   - Left side panel, click on _Resources > JDBC > Data sources_
   - Select the appropriate scope and click on the _New_ button.
   - Fill out the creation form.
 Set the _JNDI name_ as, for instance, _jdbc/dashbuilder_.
 Click _Next_.
+    (must match the data source defined in the _WEB-INF/etc/hibernate.cfg.xml.xml_ file contained in the _dashbuilder.war_)
   - Select the existing JDBC provider you created.
 Click _Next_.
   - Keep clicking _Next_ until _Finish_.
   - Save to master configuration.